matgat/lltool/readme.md

 $ lltool convert file.pll --force --to path/to/output.pll
 ```
 > [!IMPORTANT]
-> File extension does matter to choose the desired parsing and writing functions
+> The proper parsing and writing functions are selected by the file extension